Real estate farming is often misunderstood and only reduced to geographic farming.

 But there are more effective ways to generate and specifically target these leads.

-Sure, you can still attend these events while having the above goal, but in that case, they should get a lower priority than other lead generation methods.
+Sure, you can still attend these events while having the above goal. #

-That’s why it can be a bit risky to just start playing around with one or more of the above tactical tips without thinking them through beforehand.
+That’s why it can be risky to just start playing around with one or more of the above tactical tips without thinking them through beforehand.

 You may end up focusing on the wrong “farming” activities.